How To Prepare For Infidelity & Abuse While Hoping It Never Happens Again

 Empowering trauma survivors to label the abuse equips and inspires them to take meaningful, effective and positive action on their own behalf.
 I’ve watched so many women struggle under this conversation, wherein a guy says, “ABC doesn’t mean that I’ve relapsed,” but she says, “It certainly feels like a relapse to me!”

 How To Opt Out Of A Conversation With Your Emotionally Abusive Husband

 My best advice to a woman who feels trapped in that merry-go-round conversation is to simply “opt out” of the argument, step off the merry-go-round, and create for yourself your own working definitions for whichever behaviors impact you in relevant ways.
 You may need to get creative about how you communicate and converse with your guy when discussing these topics—but don’t let that stop you from seeking and securing your own sense of clarity about it.
 You don’t need his permission to define a relapse that violates your own boundaries—and you don’t need to apologize for it, either.

-As The Wife Of A Porn Addict, Do I Have to Expect Relapse?
+As An Abuse Victim, Do I Have to Expect Relapse?